PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Materials.Texture Maps.Diffuse Map
 The basic diffuse map for the material.
 The alpha channel is either the Transparency Map, Glow Map or Gloss Map, depending on the selected rendertype and flags.

+Textures are not automatically copied over to the .msh file's folder on export at this time.

 #### Materials.Texture Maps.Detail Map
 Detail maps allow you to add in 'detail' to the Diffuse Map at runtime.